Casper-Smet/koalarization_torch/README.md

 ## Installing
 In order to install Koala we supply a setup.cfg/pyproject.toml.
-The current dependencies are based off of pytorch Python 3.9.
+The current Koalafications (dependencies) are based off of pytorch Python 3.9.

 ```bash
 git clone git@github.com:Casper-Smet/koalarization_torch.git